Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Bellevue Hill's median income among taxpayers was $83,234.
-The average income was $245,141.
-Nationally, these figures place Bellevue Hill in the top percentile.
-In comparison, Greater Sydney's median income was $56,994 and average income was $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated current incomes as of September 2025 would be approximately $93,730 (median) and $276,053 (average).
-Census data reveals Bellevue Hill's household, family, and personal incomes rank highly nationally, between the 98th and 98th percentiles.
-The earnings profile shows that 42.7% of individuals earn over $4,000 per week, differing from surrounding regions where the $1,500 - $2,999 category is predominant at 30.9%.
-Bellevue Hill demonstrates considerable affluence with 54.6% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.7% of income.
-Strong earnings rank residents within the 98th percentile for disposable income.
-The area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Bellevue Hill's median income among taxpayers is $83,234.
+The average income in the suburb is $245,141.
+Both figures place Bellevue Hill in the top percentile nationally.
+In comparison, Greater Sydney has a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Bellevue Hill would be approximately $90,609 (median) and $266,860 (average) as of September 2025.
+Census data reveals household, family, and personal incomes in Bellevue Hill rank highly nationally, between the 98th and 98th percentiles.
+The earnings profile shows that 42.7% of individuals earn over $4,000 per week (4,750 individuals), which is higher than the surrounding region where the $1,500 - 2,999 category predominates at 30.9%.
+This affluence is reflected in the area's SEIFA income ranking, placing it in the 10th decile.

 Frequently Asked Questions - Income